Board Meeting Agendas/Notices

-Steve Moore has served as Board Commissioner for Whitman County Public Hospital District No. 3 dba Whitman Hospital and Medical Center since 2005.
-A resident of Dusty, WA he is a lifetime resident of Whitman County and has been a grain farmer his entire career.
+Bob Vuletich has served as Board Commissioner for Whitman County Public Hospital District No. 3 dba Whitman Hospital and Medical Center since January of 2018.
+Bob is a resident of Colfax WA and currently works as a pharmacist for Tick Klock Drug.

 Martin Marler, Commissioner

 Term expires 2021